janko/down/README.md

 #### Redirects

-`Down.download` turns off open-uri's following redirects, as open-uri doesn't have a way to limit the maximum number of hops, and implements its own.
+`Down::NetHttp#download` turns off open-uri's following redirects, as open-uri doesn't have a way to limit the maximum number of hops, and implements its own.
 By default maximum of 2 redirects will be followed, but you can change it via the `:max_redirects` option:

 ```rb
 Down::NetHttp.download("http://example.com/image.jpg")                   # 2 redirects allowed